-For the sampled descriptors, the best sampling strategy was the histogram one (seven samples) followed closely by the distribution descriptor (five samples) then MMA (three samples).
-AVG, Saliency, and MIN/MAX were, on average, the same, with AVG slightly out-performing the others.
-Average and Standard deviation (AS) and Vertex were not very stable, with Vertex being very unstable.
-We analyzed the effects of mesh resolution, noise, and sampling independently by looking at the individual plots.
+ual plots (examples in Figure 1, bottom right).
 In summary, we saw the following: 1) Adding noise affects the higher resolution meshes more than it does the lower resolution ones.
 2) Smoothing tends to affect the lower resolution meshes more than the higher resolution ones.
 3) The smoother or "nicer" the mesh is to start with the less adding noise or smoothing makes a difference.
 4) Using multiple rings produced an order of magnitude improvement over simply using the descriptor calculated at the vertex.
 7) Additional averaging (saliency sampling, fitting) was, surprisingly, more prone to error than sampling using rings.
 8) SI and CI are slightly more stable than our (normalized) Mean and Gauss curvature, with Gauss being the most unstable.

-5. Sensitivity study
+5 Sensitivity study

 The previous study looked at the stability of the descriptors - how much they were influenced by noise, mesh sampling, and smoothing.
 In these studies, we evaluate the descriptors by how well they can distinguish features.
-For each data set (mandible (10), ferret (8), bat ears (35), mechanical parts (4)) we hand-picked sets of points which should be similar (the "same" point on different instances of similar meshes).
-Each set was chosen to be sufficiently different from the other ones.
+For each data set (mandible (10), ferret (8), bat ears (35), radius and ulna (10), mechanical parts (4)) we hand-picked sets of points which should be similar (the "same" point on different instances of similar meshes).
+Each set was chosen to be sufficiently different from the other ones, eg the tips of the ears versus the edge.
 This is, admittedly, a human-perception biased method of creating an evaluation set.
 However, given that we want to work with real data sets, not artificially generated ones, we believe it is justified.
+Randomly moving the selected feature points a small amount (< 0.2r) produced qualitatively similar results.

 Data analysis: Ideally, points in one set should have descriptors that are similar, while points in other sets should have descriptors that are dissimilar.
 We picked two measures to evaluate this.
-The first measure is simply the spread of a given shape descriptor's feature value over all the points in the set.
+The first measure is simply the spread of a given shape descriptor's feature value over all of the points in the set.
 These values are summed up over all of the sets to yield a score for each shape descriptor.
 A zero average and narrow standard deviation are good.

 The second measure evaluates how distinctive the shape descriptors are, i.e., how likely a point from one set is to match to points in another set.
 To calculate this, we compare each point to all of the other points, and sort the results.
 We then count how far down the list we have to go to find a point in the same set.
 Ideally, the count should be zero.
+For this study, we only compared points that came from the same data set (eg, the bat ears), not to all of the points in all of the data sets.

-We summarize the results in Figure 3.
+We summarize the results in Figure 4.
 We combine both scores into a single plot by plotting the first measure, and the second measure normalized to the first measure.
 The mean and normal descriptors are clearly the best, followed by distance to the plane and Gauss.
 Not too surprising, sampling each ring with 3-7 samples (MMS, DIST, HIST) performed better than taking a single sample on the ring.
-For the mechanical models alone, MMS was the better choice (see supplemental).
+For the mechanical models alone, MMS was the better choice).